BattleBrisket/README/README.md

 Talking through an area of weakness gives us all a chance to grow and improve.
 - **Tell me when/how I can do better** - I am *far* from perfect, and rely on your feedback to improve.
-Perhaps contrary to usual instincts, I freely give away brownie points whenever anyone finds me lacking, and then finds the guts to tell me about it.
+Perhaps contrary to usual instincts, I freely give away brownie points whenever anyone finds me lacking, and then has the guts to tell me about it.